mark-curran/data-science-project-template/docs/docs/additional_features/jupyterlab.md

 followed by a long string of characters.
 These characters are the token that permits access to the server, and by extension the host machine. **Do not share the token with people who should not have access to the host machine.**

-You can detach from the container by pressing the [detach keys sequence](https://docs.docker.com/engine/reference/commandline/attach/#options) for your system (the default is `CTRL-p CTRL-q`).
+You can detach from the container without stopping it by pressing the [detach keys sequence](https://docs.docker.com/engine/reference/commandline/attach/#options) for your system (the default is `CTRL-p CTRL-q`).

 ## Port Mapping